 What is the Difference Between Holiday Pay and Annual Leave?

-In NZ employees are entitled to annual leave after 12 months employment and every 12 months after that, while holiday pay generally accrues as 8% of gross pay every pay period.
+In NZ employees are entitled to Annual Leave after 12 months employment and every 12 months after that, while Holiday Pay generally accrues as 8% of gross pay every pay period.

 The following explanations are simplified and there will be some exceptions.
-Also, the terminology on payroll and payment for holidays in NZ can vary, so the terminology in this article specifically refers to Xero Payroll.
+Also, the terminology on payroll and payment for holidays in NZ can vary.
+For Example, the terms Accrued Leave, Earned Leave, Holiday Pay, and Annual Leave can be interchangeable in different payroll systems.

 In NZ Xero Payroll, holiday pay is held in $.